kiranmv002/js-from-zero/README.md

 ---

-day 5 done. arrays are everywhere in javascript 💪
+day 7 done. map filter reduce are the most used methods in javascript 💪